shingyeung/contrib/README.md

 * Download ssh program:  putty https://putty.org/

-* Log in to your rpi3 with ssh
+* Log in to your rpi3 with putty, or from a command line with ssh program:

 ```ssh ubuntu@1.2.3.4```